Genetic studies on Sinhalese: Relationship to Indian Tamils

+A 2025 study by Aragon et al again found that the Sinhalese were genetically closer to populations from South India than to populations from North India.
+The study also failed to find high genetic affinities and allele sharing with North Indian populations.
+The study collected 35 Sinhalese samples from multiple cities (Galle, Anuradhapura, Kandy, Matale, Ratnapura, Kurunegala, Colombo, Kalutara, and Gampaha) in order to build a more representative picture.

 Relationship to North West Indians

 An Alu polymorphism analysis by Mastana S (2007) found a North West Indian contribution (20-23%).

 Analysis of X chromosome STRs by Perera et al., (2011) showed that the Sinhalese, Sri Lankan Tamils and the Moors of Sri Lanka, cluster close with the Bhil (a tribal group) of North West India.

 Relationship to other major ethnic groups in Sri Lanka

 A study looking at genetic variation of the FUT2 gene in the Sinhalese and Sri Lankan Tamil population, found similar genetic backgrounds for both ethnic groups, with little genetic flow from other neighbouring Asian population groups.
 Studies have also found no significant difference with regards to blood group, blood genetic markers (Saha, 1988) and single-nucleotide polymorphism between the Sinhalese and other ethnic groups in Sri Lanka.
 Another study has also found "no significant genetic variation among the major ethnic groups in Sri Lanka".
 This is further supported by a study which found very similar frequencies of alleles MTHFR 677T, F2 20210A & F5 1691A in Indian Tamil, Sinhalese, Sri Lankan Tamil, and Sri Lankan Moor populations.